rai-n/AWS-Developer-Associate/Notes/3. EC2 Instance storage TODO/EBS.md

 * It's locked to an Availability Zone, to move it you need to first snapshot it

 * You have to provision the size of the volume before hand like GB and IOPS and pay for provisioned capacity
 * "Delete on termination" attribute.
 By default the root EBS volume is deleted.
-By default, any other attached BS volumes is not deleted
+By default, any other attached BS volumes is not deleted.